 (And I will do my best to avoid the “classical vs. rock” arguments that I encounter occasionally.
 I don’t think this delineation is as clear cut as some would like to think.
 It’s hard enough to define what “classical” and “rock” are, let alone their neurological-influence differences.
 Yes, I know there have been studies on the subject and they’ve been repeatedly debunked as well.
 Moving on…)

 Want to know more?
 A little light reading.

-- Wonderful article on various positive effects of music
+- Wonderful podcast on various positive effects of music

 - More on the effects of music